rishavjain08/mifos-gazelle/docs/MIFOS-GAZELLE-README.md

 Before proceeding with the deployment, ensure your system meets the following requirements:

 - Ubuntu 22.04 or 24.04 LTS operating systems
-- x86_64 architecture
+- x86_64 or ARM64 architecture
-- 32GB RAM minimum
+- 24 GB RAM minimum
 - 30GB+ free space in home directory
 - Non-root user with sudo privileges

 Note regarding memory use :
-1. If you are installing just MifosX or just vNext then much less memory is required.
+1. It is possible to deploy each product individually and hence possible to use Mifos Gazelle with far less memory if not all products are deployed at once.

 ## Quick Start
 logged in as non-root user e.g. mifosu user